Geyse: Youth and early career

-Corinthians (2017)
+Corinthians

 Geyse debuted for Corinthians on 12 March 2017, scoring in a 4–0 win over São Francisco.
-Throughout her single season with Corinthians, she played in 27 matches and scored nine goals.
+In her single season with Corinthians, she played in 27 matches and scored nine goals.

-Madrid CFF (2017–2018)
+Madrid CFF

-Geyse made her first move to the Spanish league in 2017 when she signed for the newly promoted Madrid CFF from Corinthians.
-Geyse made just 11 appearances and scored two goals as Madrid finished 10th place in the league.
+Geyse made her first move to the Spanish Liga F in 2017 when she signed for the newly promoted Madrid CFF.
+She made just 11 appearances and scored two goals as Madrid finished 10th place in the league.

-Benfica (2018–2019)
+Benfica

 In May 2018, it was announced Geyse had signed for newly formed Nacional II Divisão side Benfica.
 She joined her new team in September 2018, after the conclusion of her national team commitments for Brazil at the 2018 FIFA U-20 Women's World Cup.
-She made her debut for the club on 16 September, scoring five goals in a 28–0 victory over Ponte Frielas.
+Geyse made her debut in the club's first match on 16 September, scoring five goals in a 28–0 victory over Ponte Frielas.
 The following match she scored another five goals as Benfica beat Os Vidreiros 19–0.
-Her personal best return was six goals in a match against Almeirim.
+Her record for goals scored in a single match was six, scored against Almeirim.
 Despite scoring 42 goals in 21 league appearances, Geyse finished fourth in the golden boot standings.
-Benfica teammate and Brazil international Darlene topped the standings with 80 goals.
-Benfica were crowned champions and earned promotion.
+Benfica teammate and Brazil international Darlene topped the standings.
+Benfica were crowned champions and earned promotion to Campeonato Nacional Feminino.

 Geyse scored a further nine goals in the Taça de Portugal as Benfica won the trophy in their first season.

 In January 2020, Benfica rescinded their contract with Geyse by mutual agreement.

-Second stint at Madrid CFF (2020–2022)
+Return to Madrid CFF

 In January 2020, Geyse re-signed for Madrid CFF, which was at the bottom of the Primera División table.
-She scored five goals from 5 league matches before the 2019–20 league season was ended prematurely due to the COVID-19 pandemic in Spain.
+She scored five goals in 5 league matches before the 2019–20 league season was ended prematurely due to the COVID-19 pandemic in Spain.
 On 21 July 2020, Geyse extended her contract with Madrid CFF to the end of 2020–21 season.

-The following season, on 21 April 2021, Geyse scored in the quarterfinal of the 2020–21 Copa de la Reina in a 2–1 victory over Real Madrid.
-Madrid CFF faced eventual treble-winners FC Barcelona in the semifinals, and Geyse played all 90 minutes as they fell in a 4–0 defeat.
+On 21 April 2021, Geyse scored in the quarterfinal of the 2020–21 Copa de la Reina, a 2–1 victory over Real Madrid.
+Madrid CFF faced eventual treble-winners FC Barcelona in the semifinals, with Geyse playing all 90 minutes as they fell to a 4–0 defeat.

-On 10 October 2021, Geyse scored four goals in a 5–4 Madrid CFF win against Real Betis.
-In the quarterfinals of the 2021–22 Copa de la Reina, Geyse scored but was sent off with a red card.
-Madrid ended up losing the match in extra time.
-Although Madrid CFF finished 13th in the league, Geyse finished her second season at Madrid CFF with a league-high 20 goals.
-She earned her first Pichichi title, which she split with Barcelona's Asisat Oshoala, who also scored 20 league goals.
-Geyse became the first South American in the Spanish women's league to achieve top scorers honors.
+On 10 October 2021, Geyse scored four goals in a 5–4 win against Real Betis.
+In the quarterfinals of the 2021–22 Copa de la Reina, Geyse scored but was sent off with a red card; Madrid ended up losing the match in extra time.
+Although Madrid CFF finished 13th in the league, Geyse finished the season with a joint league-high total of 20 goals.
+She earned her first Pichichi title alongside Barcelona's Asisat Oshoala.
+Geyse became the first South American in the Spanish women's league to achieve the top scorer's honour.